 Exhibit 7 Cost of Capital and Capital Structure Exhibit 8 Deferral and Variance Accounts

 Exhibit 9 Cost Allocation to Uniform Transmission Rate Pools: Charge Determinants Exhibit 10 Rate Design for Uniform Transmission Rates

-Other exhibits may also be included in an application in support of, or to document, other proposals for which the applicant is seeking OEB review and approval.
+Additional exhibits may also be included in an application in support of, or to document, other proposals for which the applicant is seeking OEB review and approval.

-The OEB has provided numerous appendices (Excel-based data spreadsheets) for electricity distributors, as part of the Filing Requirements for Electricity Distributors.
-These appendices allow a consistent review of application information from the various distributors.
-Appendices have not been provided as part of these filing requirements.

-However, transmitters may wish to review the appendices to Chapter 2 of the Filing Requirements for Electricity Distributors to further support their evidence by providing appendices that are applicable to their transmission applications.
+Appendices have not been provided as part of the filing requirements contained in this chapter.
+The OEB has provided numerous appendices and models for electricity distributors, as part of the Filing Requirements for Electricity Distribution Rate Applications.
+These appendices and models allow a consistent review of application information from the various distributors.
+Transmitters may wish to review the appendices and models to further support their evidence by providing appendices and models that are applicable to their transmission applications.

 The items outlined below are general requirements that are applicable throughout the application: